ayobi/KrakenAPITest/README.md

     },
     ```

-13. Run `docker build -t MyKrakenAPI .` so that we can have `nodemon` in our image for further usage
+13. Run `docker build -t mykrakenapi .` so that we can have `nodemon` in our image for further usage
 14. Run `npm install kraken-api` to install out Kraken API
 15. Add to the `app.js` file your Kraken info and your desired API call